Staro-Kalinkin Bridge: History

 The bridge was almost indistinguishable from other tower bridges across the Fontanka: the drawbridge was made of wood and consisted of two panels opened by a simple chain mechanism.
 There were four granite towers topped with cornice and domes.
 A contemporary of the Staro-Kalinkin bridge, artist Karl Friedrich Knappé depicted the form of the crossing in his artwork (the painting is now kept in The State Hermitage Museum collection).
 From the picture, it is possible to identify the date of the construction of the Staro-Kalinkin bridge.
 In addition, it is clear that the sidewalks were separated from the roadway by granite barriers, that on four sides at the entrances to the bridge there were granite obelisks with lanterns suspended from them, and that granite benches were pressed to the parapets at the openings of the structures.
 In the drawings of 1839, the middle span is depicted as a constant, strut system.

 In 1877, to lay the line for the horse tram in the middle span, new trusses were made from beams with struts.

 In 1882, over the side stone arches of the bridge, wooden decks were arranged along the girders to reduce pressure on the arches.
 Four granite pedestals with pillars and granite parapets were removed.

-In the late 1880s, the need arose to expand the bridge for an increase in carrying capacity.
+In the late 1880s the need arose to expand the bridge for an increase in carrying capacity.
 In 1889, the City Council approved the bridge reconstruction project, developed by the architect M. I. Ryllo.
 The project included the demolition of the towers, the replacement of the middle wooden span with a brick vault, and the expansion of the bridge.
 This decision led to sharp protests from the architectural community of St. Petersburg and the Committee for the reconstruction of bridges was forced to abandon its intentions, instructing the architect to draw up a new project.
 According to the second project of Mikhail Ivanovich Ryllo, the bridge towers were preserved, but all other elements of the bridge decoration (sidewalk railing, obelisks with lanterns, and granite benches) were removed.
-March 22, 1890 highest permission was granted to rebuild the bridge, while maintaining the existing granite towers.
-The new project was approved by the City Council in June 1890, and according to the project, from 1892 - 1893 the middle span was rebuilt.
+22 March 1890 highest permission was granted to rebuild the bridge, while maintaining the existing granite towers.
+The new project was approved by the City Council in June 1890, and according to the project, from 1892 to 1893 the middle span was rebuilt.
 Separate stages of work were covered by the magazine "Nedelya Stroitelya" (Builder's Week).
 In the course of the reconstruction work, the abutments and the piers of the bridge were dismantled to the level of the pile grillage, and then restored again.
 The arches of the side spans were rebuilt in their historical form, and the central span was covered with a gentle circular arch that replaced the existing wooden truss.
 The granite towers were recreated, while the new width of the bridge structure was 15.2 m.